Tags: Buttermilk, Cheesecake, Farmers Cheese, First Love, Graham Crackers, Skinny Cheesecake, Weight Watchers Fresh Meals

 “I guess someone told them to go fly a kite and they took it to heart.” and then we laughed.

 I was so high, I was Lisa in the Sky with

 Diamonds Dreamboat.
 Who needs alcohol or pot when you just might have a Dreamboat?

 I walked back to my crowd of friends, temporary friends, and complete strangers, who were starting to disperse, thankfully.
 I tried to remain neutral faced, I didn’t want to let on anything until I reached them.
 Of course that didn’t work, because my friends knew me too well, they knew my ‘try to hide the excitement’ face.
-They were already smiling and getting ready for a hug fest.
+They were already smiling and getting ready for a high five – hug fest.
 Of course, I didn’t want it to happen there, so I walked right past them to the other side of the pier.
 Then I let loose..

 “He asked me to meet him after work tonight!!!”
 I screamed, jumping up and down.

 During the hug fest and the numerous “I told you so’s”, I realized my eyes were welling up.
 Next – a few tears were running down my face.
 Wow, could those be happy tears?
 This was the first time I’d ever experienced them.
 I’d heard of them, seen it happen to others, but could never understand how anyone could cry when they were happy.
-If I’d had a vile on hand, I think I would have bottled them – sort of like a parent keeps the clippings of a their child’s first haircut, or baby teeth.
+If I’d had a vile on hand, I think I would have bottled them – sort of like a parent saving the clippings of their child’s first haircut, or baby teeth.

 “Awww, Lis..you’re so happy you’re crying!
 Look she’s crying!” said one of my friends, the one whom I was the closest with.

 What was happening to me?
 The effect Dreamboat had on me was crazy.
 This wasn’t just puppy love, this was serious.